takodotid/cloudflare-custom-pages/README.md

 ---

-© 2023 Tako.
-All Rights Reserved Under PT Hobimu Jadi Cuan, private company registered in Indonesia.
+© 2023-2025 Tako.
+All Rights Reserved.
+Trademark of PT Hobimu Jadi Cuan, registered company in Indonesia.